The Greatest Story Ever D'ohed: Plot

-Ned Flanders becomes frustrated when Homer disrupts his Bible study group, and Reverend Lovejoy suggests that Ned invite the Simpson family to join the group on their tour of Jerusalem.
-Homer is skeptical, but Marge accepts and soon the family is on their way to the Holy Land.
+Ned Flanders is frustrated when Homer disrupts his Bible study group, and Reverend Lovejoy suggests that Ned invite the Simpson family to join the group on their tour of Jerusalem.
+Marge accepts over Homer’s objections.
 Upon arrival in Jerusalem, they are joined by Krusty the Clown, who is making a Jewish pilgrimage.
 Passing the Western Wall, they meet a talkative, pushy tour guide named Jakob and his niece Dorit, who doubles as his security guard and pummels Bart into submission using her knowledge of Krav Maga.

 At first, Homer and the other tourists show more interest in the hotel's buffet than they do in seeing the city, much to Ned's dismay.
 When they arrive at King David's Tomb, Ned implores Homer to show some respect.
 Homer, however, continues to goof off and Ned becomes increasingly impatient with him.

 Their next stop is the Church of the Holy Sepulchre, where Ned prays that Homer will find some meaning in the tour but soon finds him taking a nap on Jesus' tomb.
-Ned loses his temper and yells at Homer, an outburst that prompts security personnel to remove him from the church and permanently ban him from returning.
-He storms off, exasperated with Homer's crass behavior and lack of reverence (stating that Homer is "not worth saving").
-Homer loses sight of Ned and believes that he is lost in the desert; in reality, Ned has calmed himself by getting a cup of water and going to see a movie.
-Homer rides into the desert on a camel in search of Ned, but becomes lost in a sandstorm and begins to succumb to dehydration.
-He drinks some of the brackish water from the Dead Sea, worsening his condition, and hallucinates that several of the characters from VeggieTales are naming him as a new Messiah.
+Ned loses his temper at Homer and then smashes his camera, causing security personnel to remove him from church and permanently ban him from returning.
+Ned betrays Homer and storms away, exasperated with Homer's crass behavior and lack of reverence (stating that Homer is "not worth saving").
+Homer loses sight of Ned and believes that he is lost in the desert; in reality, Ned calms himself by getting a cup of tea and going to see an Israeli movie.
+Meanwhile Homer rides into the desert on a camel in search of Ned, but becomes lost in a sandstorm and begins to succumb to dehydration.
+He drinks some of the briny water from the Dead Sea, worsening his condition, and hallucinates that several of the characters from VeggieTales are naming him as a new Messiah.

 Marge and a security guard rescue Homer, and Dr. Hibbert diagnoses him with Jerusalem syndrome, whose sufferers possess religiously-themed obsessive ideas.
-Homer escapes from the hotel and ends up at the Dome of the Rock.
+Homer escapes from the hotel and ends up at the Dome of the Rock (after overhearing Lisa speculate that that's where he would end up).
 Marge, the Simpson children, and Dr. Hibbert chase after him, only to hear him preach that the similarities of different religions outweigh their differences, and that all should search for a common ground for a joint new religion, the so-called "Chrismujews".
 Ned witnesses Homer's speech and is profoundly moved, but the effect is lost on the crowd as nearly all of the other tour group members have developed Jerusalem syndrome as well.
 On the flight back to Springfield, Ned and Homer reconcile.